Airports of Morocco: Office national des aéroports

-Serious airport related accidents

-Although Morocco has its share in aircraft accidents, the number of serious incidents with fatalities directly related to an airport (approach, take-off or on ground accidents) is very low.
-The total number of accidents with fatalities in Morocco is 19, resulting in 792 deaths.
-The same numbers for events directly related to airports are 5 and 171, respectively.
-The majority of the airport related incidents happened long ago, with the last incident occurring in 1986.
+Airports of Morocco

+In 2025, the Office national des aéroports officially changed its name to Airports of Morocco.

+As part of its investment programmes, Airports of Morocco launched several airport modernization projects.
+Moroccan construction companies Jet Contractors and SGTM were awarded contracts for the modernization of Marrakesh Menara Airport and Agadir–Al Massira Airport respectively, for a total value exceeding 4.4 billion Moroccan dirhams.

+The construction groups TGCC and SGTM were also selected for the construction of the new terminal at Mohammed V International Airport, as part of a project aimed at increasing the capacity of Morocco’s busiest airport.

 Partnerships and agreements

-ONDA helped in supervising the construction of Yasser Arafat International Airport, which Mohammed V International Airport is twinned with.
-It also organized training programs for Palestinian engineers in Morocco in 1997 just months before the inauguration of the airport in Gaza in December 1998.
+Airports of Morocco helped supervise the construction of Yasser Arafat International Airport, with which Mohammed V International Airport is twinned.
+It also organized training programmes for Palestinian engineers in Morocco in 1997, several months before the inauguration of the airport in Gaza in December 1998.

-On 12 March 2003, ONDA signed a partnership agreement with Côte d'Azur International Airport in Nice, France.
+On 12 March 2003, the institution signed a partnership agreement with Côte d'Azur International Airport in Nice, France.

-New developments and plans

-Around 2004, ONDA created a masterplan to upgrade many facilities by 2010.
-The main projects are (with planned completion date in brackets):